Sue9104/web-manual/install-trantrace/install.md

 ## Setup

-open Trantrace website on Chrome, login as root with initial password 123456, and  change the password in GUI.
+open Trantrace website on Chrome, login as root with initial password 123456, and  [change password in GUI](../getting-started/registration.md#change-password) .